-The most diffused technologies for the production of carbon fiber manufacturings are those of Filament winding and Pull winding.
-Most of the producers use these for major standarization in processing and generally, for the lower costs.
+In addition to Wrapping technology – which allows the best quality to be obtained – the most widespread technologies for the production of carbon fiber products are Filament winding and Pull winding.
+Most of the producers use these for the major standardization of the process and, in general, the lower costs.

 The process of construction is easier, as the resin’s impregnation is carried out in the same moment as when the wire is wrapped onto the mold: the coils in the carbon are turned, letting the filament pass through a recipient containing the resin.